About Texas Children's Hospital

 for career opportunities.
 You can also learn more about our amazing culture at infinitepassion.org

-We are searching for an Interventional Radiology Specialist-someone who works well in a fast-paced setting.
-In this position, you’ll be a liaison between patients, radiologist and other members of the support team.
-In this position, you will integrate scientific knowledge; technical skills, patient interaction and compassionate care resulting in diagnostic information, and recognizes patient conditions essential for successful completion of the procedure.
-Lastly, you will be responsible for preparing, administering and documenting activities related to mediations in accordance with state regulations, institution policy and must demonstrate an understanding of human anatomy, physiology, pathology and medical terminology.
+We are searching for an Interventional Radiology Specialist – someone who works well in a fast-paced setting.
+In this position, you’ll be a liaison between patients, radiologists and other members of the support team.
+You will integrate scientific knowledge; technical skills, patient interaction and compassionate care resulting in diagnostic information, and recognize patient conditions essential for successful completion of procedures.
+You will be responsible for preparing, administering and documenting activities related to mediations in accordance with state regulations, institution policy and must demonstrate an understanding of human anatomy, physiology, pathology and medical terminology.

 Think you’ve got what it takes?